Mayankag020/Credit-card-classification/README.md

 This project is made for Data Analysis and Machine Learning implementation.

-<br>This project has been made by the collaborative efforts of Ayush Raj Tarway and Mayank Agrawal in Summer 2022 as part of their machine learning exploration.
+<br>This project has been made by the collaborative efforts of Ayush Raj Tarway and Mayank Agrawal in Summer 2022 as a part of their machine learning exploration.